BryceCanyonCounty/bcc-boats/README.md

 #### Features
 - Buy and sell boats through the boat shops
-- Chooses cash or gold in the menu for purchases
+- Craft or Purchase a portable canoe and carry it with you to explore remote waterways
+- Adjust the top speed of steam-powered boats
+- Boat Shop in Guarma with calm seas to explore
+ - Can use bcc-guarma for access
 - Individual inventory for owned boats (size configurable per boat model)
+- Boats can be driven across the map without sinking
+- Choose cash or gold in the menu for purchases
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open
 - Shop blips are colored and changeable per shop location
 - Blips can change color reflecting if shop is open, closed or job locked